dominikh/go-tools/staticcheck/README.md

 saving a file, one can quickly catch simple bugs without having to run the whole test suite or the program itself.

-The tool shouldn't report any errors unless there are legitimate bugs in the code (or the tool…)
+The tool shouldn't report any errors unless there are legitimate bugs - or very dubious constructs - in the code.

-It is similar in nature to `go vet`, but differs in that staticcheck has tests for mistakes that happen during development but wouldn't make it into the final code, either due to tests, crashes or the race detector.
-It is meant to reduce the number of edit, compile and debug cycles by providing more instant feedback.
+It is similar in nature to `go vet`, but has more checks that catch bugs that would also be caught easily at runtime, to reduce the number of edit, compile and debug cycles.

 ## Checks